-Another example is from Danish shipping giant Maersk, which is the shipping company that has probably been most active on anti-corruption.
+Another example is from Danish shipping giant Maersk, which is the shipping company that has been most active on anti-corruption.
 They have a strong published stance against bribery.
-Maersk have invested heavily in stopping facilitation payments (separate from their engagement with MACN), starting with an effective system whereby the Captains log all small facilitation requests.
-The trend of the number of these requests worldwide from Jan 2015 to May 2017 - shown in the Maersk data below - shows the success of their initiative (Slide given to the author by Maersk February 2018).
+Maersk have invested heavily in stopping facilitation payments (separate from their engagement with MACN), starting with an effective system whereby the captains log all small facilitation requests.
+The trend of the number of these requests worldwide from Jan 2015 to May 2017 - shown in the Maersk data below - shows the success of their initiative (Slide given to the author by Maersk February 2018; published with permission of Maersk).

-Number of requests from officials, recorded by ships' captains, however small.
+Figure: Number of requests from officials, recorded by ships' captains, however small.
 Maersk, 2018